Utkarshpurbey/Utkarshpurbey/README.md

 - 👋 Hi, I’m @Utkarshpurbey
 - 👀 I’m interested in Web app development
 - 🌱 I’m currently learning ds and algo
-- 💞️ I’m looking to collaborate on mobile app development
+- 💞️ I’m looking to collaborate on Web app development
+- 💞️ I love Working with JS, DOM and JQuery
 - 📫 How to reach me instagram at the_purbey

 <!---